elishaajayi/AI-Task-Creator/README.md

 You can use dev dependencies like concurrently to start both servers together as you like, but if you are not comfortable with that, create a new command prompt terminal in your code editor and start both servers separately.
 <br>

-Please note that you will need to get an API key from ai.google.dev and add it to a .env file as shown:
+Please note that you will need to get an API key from ai.google.dev and add it to a .env file in the root directory of ai-task-creator as shown:
 ```bash
 GOOGLE_GEN_AI_HACKATHON_KEY=your_api_key
 ```